jjvanzon/JJs-Reference-Architecture/code-style.md

 |              | |
 |--------------|-|
-| `Resolver`   | A class that does lookups that require complex keys or different ways of looking up depending on the situations, fuzzy lookups, etc.
+| `Resolver`   | A class that does lookups that require complex keys or different ways of looking up depending on the situation, fuzzy lookups, etc.
 | `Dispatcher` | A class that takes a canonical input, and dispatches it by calling different method depending on the input, or sending a message in a different format to a different infrastructural endpoint depending on the input.
 | `Invoker`    | Something that invokes another method, possibly based on input or specific conditions.
 | `Provider`   | A class that provides something.
 It can be useful to have a separate class that provides something if there are many conditions or contextual dependencies involved in retrieving something.
-A `Provider` might also be used when something has to be retrieved conditionally or if retrieval has to be postponed until later.
+A `Provider` might also be used when something is retrieved conditionally or if retrieval is be postponed until later.
 | `Asserter`   | A class meant to throw exceptions under certain conditions.
-|              | Any method verb might become a class name, by turning it into a verby noun, e.g. `Convert` => `Converter`.
+|              | Any verb might become a class name, by turning it into a verby noun, e.g. `Convert` => `Converter`.

 ### Boolean Names